 Class attendance is mandatory.
 The nature of the adult studies program requires that students be present for the concentrated class once a week and the extension of that class into the student group meeting once a week.
-It is imperative that students attend every class; however, since extreme circumstances may occur, the following attendance policies will ensure that the full course material is received by each student.
+It is imperative that students attend every class and group meeting; however, since extreme circumstances may occur, the following attendance policies will ensure that the full course material is received by each student.

-< Class attendance records are maintained by the instructor and submitted to the director of student services or coordinator of student services each week following the class meeting.
+- Class attendance records are maintained by the instructor and submitted to the administrative office the morning following the class meeting.
 Study groups monitor attendance internally, and their end-of-course reports become part of the weekly attendance totals.
-Each faculty member verifies the site of the meeting place for each group and the weekly study group attendance as documented on study group logs.

-- < Class attendance sheets, study group logs, and grade rosters are turned into the adult studies office within seven days after the end of the course. - Any student who misses more than 20 percent of a course will receive an F for the course.
-Students also are not allowed to miss more than 20 percent of the study group meetings for a course and will receive an F in the course if they do so. - < Special circumstances may be referred to the academic dean through the director of student services or to the director of graduate teacher education.
+Each faculty member verifies the site of the meeting place for each group and the weekly study group attendance as documented on study group logs. - Class attendance sheets, study group logs, and grade rosters are turned into the adult studies office within seven days after the last class meeting of the course. - Any student who misses more than 20 percent of a course will receive an F for the course.
+Students also are not allowed to miss more than 20 percent of the study group meetings for a course and will receive an F in the course if they do so. - Special circumstances may be referred to the Academic Dean through the Director of Student Services or to the Director of Graduate Teacher Education.